Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

-{\em Optimal routing}.
-Given complete information about current and future network connectivity, optimal routing calculates the minimal hop paths that achieve the minimal delivery delay for all packets.
-Instead of formulating an optimization problem to obtain the optimal strategy, we obtain it through epidemic routing.
+\item{\em Oracle forwarding} uses complete information about current and future network connectivity to calculate the minimal hop path that achieves the minimal delivery delay for each packet.
+To find these forwarding paths, we make use of epidemic routing~\cite{vahdat20:epidemic}.
 Epidemic routing creates many copies for a packet and distributes them to the network.
-For those packets that reach the destination with the minimum latency, we further find the packet that reached the destination with the minimum number of hops.
-This routing strategy thus minimizes delay, while maintaining a good trade-off in terms of resources.
-It is, however, not practical since it requires knowing the current and future network topology.
+For those packet copies that reach the destination with the minimum latency, we further find the packet copy that reached the destination with the minimum number of hops.
+Although the oracle forwarding strategy minimizes delay, while maintaining a good trade-off in terms of network resources, it is not practical to implement in real networks since it requires knowing the current and future network topology.

-{\em Direct transmission routing}.
-This strategy forwards a packet one hop only, directly from the source to the destination.
-This strategy is optimal when the goal is to minimize the number of transmissions per packet.
+\item {\em Direct transmission forwarding} only forwards a packet one hop, directly from the source to the destination.
+This is optimal when the goal is to minimize the number of transmissions per packet.

-{\em Utility-based routing}.
-This strategy is the utility-based algorithm found in \cite{singlecopy-spyro}.
-Each device $v$ maintains for each device $d$ in the network, a timer, denoted as $\tau_v(d)$, which is the time elapsed since device $v$ last met device $d$, as illustrated in Fig~\ref{fig-meeting-trace}.
-We implemented the timer transitivity as defined in \cite{singlecopy-spyro}: when two devices, $u$ and $v$ encounter each other, if $\tau_u(d) < \tau_v(d) - t(d_{u,v})$, where $t(d_{u,v})$ is the expected time for a device to move a distance of $d_{u,v}$, then $\tau_v(d)$ is set to $\tau_v(d) = \tau_u(d) + t(d_{u,v})$.
-The insight is that for many mobility models, a smaller timer value on average implies a smaller distance to the device.
-The timer evaluates the ``utility'' of a device in delivering a packet to another device.
+\item {\em Utility-based forwarding} \cite{singlecopy-spyro} maintains a timer at each device $v$ for every other device $d$ in the network, denoted as $\tau_v(d)$, which is the time elapsed since device $v$ last met device $d$.
+We implemented the timer transitivity as defined in \cite{singlecopy-spyro}.
+For many mobility models, a smaller timer value on average implies a shorter distance to the device, so the timer evaluates the ``utility'' of a device in delivering a packet to another device.
+A device $v$ chooses a neighbor $u$ as the next hop for a packet if $u$ has the smallest timer to the packet's destination $d$ (among all neighbors of $v$) and $u$'s timer to $d$ is smaller than $v$'s timer to $d$ by more than the utility threshold, $U_{th}$.
+If no such neighbor exists, device $v$ does not forward the packet.
+We optimize $U_{th}$ for $N_{train}=25$ and $X_{train}=50$m, which are the same settings on which the DRL agent was trained.
+The details of utility-based forwarding and the parameter values we use can be found in Appendix~\ref{appendix:util}.